Thayjes/Traffic-Sign-Classifier/writeup_template.md

 ![alt text][gray]

-As a last step, I normalized the image data because this ensured all the pixel values lied between -0.5 and 0.5.
+In my seconds step, I normalized the image data because this ensured all the pixel values lied between -0.5 and 0.5.
 This helps remove the differences between bright and dark images, thus reducing effect of contrast.

 I decided to generate additional data because my initial model was overfitting the data.